 Personal shredders purchased at your local office supply store are designed to shred a few single sheets of paper at a time.
 If you currently have a stack of papers more than an inch high that you need to shred, using a local shredding service may be your best option.

 While shredding your sensitive paperwork is a smart decision, the do-it-yourself method may not be for you.
-Read on to learn more about why shredding at home may end up costing you more than using a local shredding service.

 Is Shredding Documents at Home a Good Idea?